blake-regalia/graphy.js/README.md

 <a name="e.node" />
 ### entity.$node([namespace: string])
-Only defined on entities of type `iri`.
+> Only for types: `iri`

 Will return the node object for accessing triples that have this IRI as its subject.
 If there are no triples in the current jsonld graph that have this IRI as its subject, calling `.$node()` will return undefined for this IRI.
 Passing an optional `namespace` argument will set the accessor namespace on the returned graphy entity.

 <a name="e.@id" />
 ### entity['@id']